 Placebo literally means “I shall please” in Latin, and the placebo effect refers to an apparent improvement or amelioration in a patient’s condition despite them being given entirely ineffectual “dummy” medication.
 The opposite phenomenon is called the nocebo effect, which describes a patient reporting that they feel worse despite being given an entirely harmless treatment; it might sound like a made-up name, but nocebo actually means “I shall harm” in Latin.

 To bring a date forward in time rather than postponing it is to prepone it.

-Taking its name from a hostage situation that unfolded after a bank robbery in Sweden in 1973, Stockholm syndrome refers to the psychological phenomenon of hostages becoming sympathetic towards their captors.
-An opposite phenomenon is called Lima syndrome, in which it is the hostage-takers who gain sympathy for their hostages.
+Stockholm syndrome refers to the psychological phenomenon of hostages becoming sympathetic towards their captors; it takes its name from a hostage situation that unfolded after a bank robbery in Sweden in 1973.
+The opposite phenomenon is called Lima syndrome, in which it is the hostage-takers who gain sympathy for their hostages.
 And just like Stockholm syndrome, Lima syndrome too has its roots in a real-life hostage situation that occurred after a local militia stormed a party being held at the Japanese Embassy in the Peruvian capital in 1996.

 A version of this story ran in 2016; it has been updated for 2022.